Best Bike Panniers

 Although many people like the feature that lots of panniers come with only one large pocket for carrying everything, it is hard to organize these bags.
 Finding small items within them can be difficult, and at times frustrating since no one wants to waste time digging around in their bag when there are miles of ground to be covered before they reach their destination.
 One great solution to this problem is organizing your things inside smaller bags within your pannier.
 Small ditty bags or even gallon sized zip-lock bags work great for this task.
 Another added benefit to organizing this way is greater protection in the case of rain.
 Even if you have a fully waterproof bag, sometimes water can still get in if you are riding through a torrential downpour.
 Placing important items such as your wallet and phone in a smaller waterproof bag within your pannier will stop them from getting wet even if there is a leak.

 Panniers are a great bag option for anyone who rides their bike regularly.
 They are best suited for those who primarily ride on pavement, particularly those who go on long touring adventures or use their bike to commute.
 Panniers carry far more gear than a backpack, while also keeping your back free which makes for a more comfortable ride.
-They are versatile and come in many different styles, meaning the one best suited for your needs is out there.
+They are versatile and come in many different styles, meaning the one best suited to your needs is out there.
 I hope that this guide has gotten you closer to finding your ideal pannier.